-During her academic career, April was an Echols Scholar and a Distinguished Major in Economics, as well as named to the Order of the Coif.
-Post-graduation, she clerked for two Federal judges – Judge Robert Beezer of the Ninth Circuit Court of Appeals in Seattle and Judge Susan Bucklew of the Middle District of Florida in Tampa.
+April was an Echols Scholar and a Distinguished Major in Economics, as well as named to the Order of the Coif.
+She clerked for two Federal judges – Judge Robert Beezer of the Ninth Circuit Court of Appeals in Seattle and Judge Susan Bucklew of the Middle District of Florida in Tampa.
 She has also been an instructor of legal research and writing, and she is licensed to practice law in three states and the District of Columbia.
-An excellent legal writer and proven trial attorney, April is a former prosecutor with 40 cases tried to verdict, 25 of which were tried before juries.

 Around the office, people say April is open, friendly, a good listener, and easy to talk to.
-She’s known for being relaxed in casual settings but can become assertive in the courtroom when the case requires it.
+She’s known for being relaxed in casual settings but can become aggressive in the courtroom when the case requires it.
+An excellent legal writer and proven trial attorney, April is a former prosecutor with 40 cases tried to verdict, 25 of which were tried before juries.